Image from 1915 Suffolk Chronicle & Mercury newspaper.

 Born: 7th September 1883, Colchester, Essex.

-Died: 9th April 1915; age 31; near Neuve Chapelle – whilst turning away from examining the enemy’s position through his glasses, and was necessarily exposing himself to some risk.
+Died: 9th April 1915; age 31; KiA at Aubers near Neuve Chapelle – whilst turning away from examining the enemy’s position through his glasses, and was necessarily exposing himself to some risk.
 He was doing his duty cheerfully and bravely.

 Occupation: Clerk at Brown & Co., Timber Merchant’s, Ipswich.

 Date of Entry Therein: 8th November 1914.

 Medals Awarded: Victory, British War & 1914 Star + Volunteer Long Service Medal.

 Buried half a mile behing the firing line.